intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 If you run into issues, don't hesitate to contact us on the forum https://software.intel.com/en-us/forums/computer-vision

 ## What you’ll learn
+  * How to generate the .bin and .xml (IR files) needed for the Inference Engine from a Caffe model
-  * Run the Inference Engine with an IR model in a C++ application
+  * Run the Inference Engine using the IR files in a C++ application
   * Compare the performance of CPU vs GPU

 ## Gather your materials